 - Shoes: Docksiders and Wallabees are acceptable.
-Boots and high-top shoes are not permitted except with a doctor's medical excuse.
+Boots and high-top shoes are not permitted without a doctor's medical excuse.
 Sneakers, black or white, may have a small white or black logo.
-No cartoon characters, wheels, lights, or distracting features permitted. - The shirt must always be clean and tucked in neatly. - Socks must be above the ankle and visible in the following colors: plain white, navy, or black socks.
-Patterned socks are not allowed except on specific "crazy-sock" Tag days.
-Sports socks are not permitted.
-Socks should include no logo or writing, - Hair must be clean and styled in a moderate fashion.
+No other colored logos are allowed.
+No other distracting features are allowed. - Shirt: The shirt must always be clean and tucked in neatly. - Socks: Plain white, navy, or black socks must be worn.
+Socks must cover the ankle bone and be visible.
+Athletic socks are not permitted.
+Logos and writing are not allowed. - Hair: Hair must be clean.
 Hair must be tapered, must not touch the collar, must be cut above the ears (not pushed behind the ears), and must not extend to the eyebrows when combed down.
-All males must be clean-shaven; no facial hair or sideburns are permitted. - Jewelry is restricted to a holy medal worn inside the shirt and one bracelet.
-Watches are permitted. iWatches are not permitted.
+All males must be clean-shaven; no facial hair or sideburns are permitted. - Jewelry is restricted to one holy medal or cross, worn inside the shirt, and one bracelet.
+Watches are permitted.
+Smart Watches are not allowed.
 Boys are not permitted to wear earrings.
 Students with health conditions may wear the medical alert ID jewelry.